ashleyhuang0201/COMP1531Project/server/assumptions.md

 # auth_passwordreset_reset
 Users will enter reset code (valid, invalid) and password (invalid, valid)

+# message_* function assumptions
+## message_sendlater
+The function will be called with a token, a channel id, a message, and a time to be sent

 # standup_start
 Users will try start on channel ((non-existant, existing) and (apart of, not apart of))